 The promise of Align and Redesign is in addressing these key questions.
 Its emphasis on viewing the big picture of adult education and all of its component systems is critical to positioning adult education for genuine change.
 It takes partnerships with many stakeholders – including adult education, workforce, and postsecondary partners – to make change happen.
 But above all it means a learner-centered approach to persistence and outcomes.
 A focus on persistence implies guiding adults as they explore their life and career options, actively engaging adults in their own learning, and supporting adults as they reach toward outcomes.
 Researching measures of the most relevant components of the system, as well as of persistence in and outcomes of adult learning, through Align and Redesign will yield useful findings for adult education throughout the USA.

 MARCIA HESS received a Bachelor of Science in Elementary Education from Northern Arizona University and a Bachelor of Arts in Psychology from the University of California - Riverside.
 She worked eight years in elementary education in Riverside, California, five in Adult Education as a teacher and four of those as the Director of Evenstart Family Literacy in Fulton, Missouri.

 Marcia was the director of the Missouri Literacy Association Professional Development grant which trained adult education teachers for the Missouri Department of Elementary and Secondary Education along with a team of three other trainers.

-The Align and Redesign effort is the foundation we are setting to prepare adult education programs, administrators and staff to make the tremendous paradigm shift required under WIOA.
+The Align and Redesign effort is the foundation we set in place to prepare adult education programs, administrators and staff to make the tremendous paradigm shift required under WIOA.
 My vision is to build a new more responsive educational system that engages adult students as equal partners in building their next economic opportunities and to strengthen their self-sufficiency.